Chaoyingz/moria-server/README.md

 # Moria Server

-Moria is a flash cards app, Helps you remember things more easily.
+Moria is a flash cards app, helps you remember things more easily.